 For this reason, I am writing two blog posts today.
 One for adults, here on this blog, and one for pre-teens on Jump!
-Mag for Girls.
-When writing for pre-teens, I am very concious of the fact that not all parents will have had The Talk with their young girls, and some of our readers are just seven or eight years old.
+Mag When writing for pre-teens, I am very concious of the fact that not all parents will have had The Talk with their kids, and some of our readers are just seven or eight years old.
 For this reason, sex is a taboo topic on Jump!
 Mag, but I believe that the foundation for healthy relationship building is laid before children hit puberty.

-Young girls are very susceptible to controlling behaviour – when pre-teens and young teens, more likely from other girls but as time passes also from boys.
-And sadly from ‘men’ – I hardly like to call them men.
+Young people are very susceptible to controlling behaviour – when pre-teens and young teens, more likely from their peers but as time passes also in adult sexual relationships.

 It is important that young people are taught how to recognise a controlling person – whether it is a peer, and adult or a family member.